Tenoywil/CaribEX/docs/COMPONENTS.md

 ## Conclusion

-This component guide provides the foundation for building consistent, maintainable, and performant components in the CaribX application.
+This component guide provides the foundation for building consistent, maintainable, and performant components in the CaribEX application.
 Follow these patterns and best practices to ensure a high-quality codebase.